tehgreatdoge/roblox-xml-parser/README.md

 # NOTICE: THIS IS AN ARCHIVE OF A REMOVED NPM MODULE
-I reuploaded it to a github repo as there was no equivalent tool out there
+I reuploaded it to a github repo as there was no equivalent tool out there, and I was quite in love with the format of it.

 # roblox-xml-parser